 Get Naked treats for kittens

-Nutritious, thoughtfully formulated with vitamins and minerals, and soft for easy chewing, these Get Naked kitten treats are an all-around excellent choice for your kitten.
-Your furry little cutie can benefit from DHA Omega-3 for cognitive development, as well as taurine, which is an amino acid that helps with immunity and digestion.
-Each kitten treat comes in at 3 calories.
+Nutritious, formulated with vitamins and minerals, and soft for easy chewing, these Get Naked kitten treats are an all-around excellent choice for your kitten.
+Your furry little cutie can benefit from DHA Omega-3 for cognitive development and taurine, an amino acid that helps with immunity and digestion.
+Each kitten treat comes in at three calories.

 Pros